 Gesture drawings are instrumental in developing anatomy skills and efficiency in art.

 Artists who work in the life drawing niche may use gesture drawing to begin detailing the form of the subject.
-Then, they will revise the outline and add in the details.
+Then, they will revise the outline and add the details.

 Life drawing is not an art solely reserved for nude subjects, however.
 Anything can be a subject for life drawing, from beloved pets to fruits to scenes with multiple bodies in motion.